OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ## BayeScan

-We undertook ```BayeScan v2.1``` for the natural populations per locality on sites with a MAF > 0.05.
-We used custom R scripts and excel to generate the BayeScan input files: [BayeScan input](Data%20files/BayeScan%20input)
+We undertook ```BayeScan v2.1``` [(Foll and Gaggiotti, 2008) (https://pubmed.ncbi.nlm.nih.gov/18780740/)] for the natural populations per locality on sites with a MAF > 0.05.
+We used custom R scripts and Microsoft Excel to generate the BayeScan input files: [BayeScan input](Data%20files/BayeScan%20input)
 ```
 bayescan_2.1 [locality]-BayeScan.txt -threads 24 -pr_odds 10 -o [locality]
 ```